The Cybersecurity Talent Gap – An Industry Crisis

-As each cyber attack becomes more sophisticated than the previous ones, the industry’s requirement of skilled cybersecurity professionals increases.
-According to recent estimates, globally there is going to be 3.5 million cybersecurity jobs that will go unfilled by 2021.
-The global cybersecurity talent shortage has put numerous organizations in a tight spot where their business had to suffer adversely in case of failure to deploy cyber defense strategies.
-Unfortunately, small and medium businesses are more vulnerable to cyber attacks as they are cash-strapped to deploy expensive security technologies and hire cybersecurity professionals who command premium pay.
+As each cyberattack becomes more sophisticated than the previous ones, the industry’s requirement of skilled cybersecurity professionals increases.
+According to recent estimates, globally, there will be 3.5 million cybersecurity jobs that go unfilled by 2021.
+The global cybersecurity talent shortage has put numerous organizations in a tight spot where their businesses had to suffer adversely in case of failure in the deployment of cyber defense strategies.
+Unfortunately, small and medium businesses are more vulnerable to cyberattacks as they are cash-strapped to deploy expensive security technologies and hire cybersecurity professionals who command premium pay.

 Cybersecurity Talent Shortage

-Cybersecurity is a domain that keeps changing, evolving all the time.
-So, the challenge and imperative here are to keep learning, unlearning and relearning all the time.
-So, if the vibrant, dynamic nature of the field excites you and the prospect of constant learning appeals to you then probably you should consider this as your profession.
+Cybersecurity is a domain that keeps changing and evolving all the time.
+So, the challenge imperative here is to keep learning, unlearning and relearning all the time.
+So, if the vibrant, dynamic nature of the field excites you and the prospect of constant learning appeals to you, then probably you should consider this as your profession.

 One rewarding way to validate your learning – knowledge, skills, and expertise is to undergo industry-recognized certification courses and obtain the certification.
 Security certifications are varied – vendor-oriented to vendor-neutral, skill-based, domain-specific, to list a few.
-Though there are contrarian views regarding certifications vs actual skills a candidate can demonstrate on the job, there is no denying in the fact that certified candidates command attention from recruiters and obviously are better paid than those who are not certified.
+Though there are contrarian views regarding certifications vs actual skills, a candidate can demonstrate on the job.
+It is not possible to deny the fact that certified candidates command attention from recruiters and obviously are better paid than those who are not certified.
 Exceptions exist though.